ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl apply -f ./pvc/ds-files.yaml
 ```

 Note: Default `nfs` Persistent Volume Claim is 8Gi.
 You can change it in `./pvc/ds-files.yaml` file in `spec.resources.requests.storage` section.
 It should be less than `PERSISTENT_SIZE`.
+Recommended use at least 8Gi of persistent storage for every 100 active users of ONLYOFFICE DocumentServer.

 ### 2. Installing the Kubernetes Nginx Ingress Controller